AlexJHand/LFCSchedule/README.md

 After the dependencies are installed, use npm start to start the server, which will run on port 4501.

 ## Next Steps
-- Get Premier League table info
+- Get Premier League goal scorers list
 - Display on DOM

 ## Author